JesseTNRoberts/SP25-CSC4220/syllabus.md

 Please consult the [Resources](../resources) page for additional resources for reviewing prerequisite material.

-**Textbook**: This course has three official texts.
+**Textbook**: This course has two official texts.
 Both texts are available for free online (legally) at the provided links.

 - [Learning Data Science](https://learningds.org/intro.html) by Sam Lau, Joey Gonzalez, and Deb Nolan
 - [Deep Learning: Foundations and Concepts ](https://www.bishopbook.com) by Christopher Bishop and Hugh Bishop

+Additionally, the course material will be supplemented by instructor notes as well as notes based on the course notes provided in the Berkeley Data 100 course.

 ## Course Culture